rmylonas/MetaDB/README.md

 The administrator has additional rights, like managing Instruments, Methods and Projects.
 He is also allowed to delete entries from all users.

 When creating a new User, you also have to indicate a foldername (typically same as username), which will be created automatically.

+#### Groups and Projects

+You can manage groups and projects they belong to.
+This information is not part of ISA tab.
+You cannot remove any groups or projects which are used by any *Studies*.

+#### Instrument and Methods

+#### Organism onthologies

 ## Connection to *ISAcreator* via plugin